Delivery Only Orders FAQ

 If a Delivery Only order does not have the “drop off” label, shoppers may ask the customer when sending the On The Way text if it would be alright to do a door drop-off delivery out of an abundance of caution.
 However, if an order does not display the "drop off" label or the customer has not approved a door drop-off delivery, you should hand off the order to the customer directly.

 Orders that require a signature, including prescription and alcohol* deliveries, should not be dropped off, even at the customer’s request.
 Shoppers should contact customers prior to delivery to ensure someone will be available to accept the order.
-At the time of delivery, shoppers can complete the signature portion on behalf of the customer to avoid unnecessary contact to their phones.
+At the time of delivery, shoppers are permitted to sign on behalf of the customer for Prescription Delivery orders but cannot sign for alcohol delivery orders and should collect a digital signature from the customer.

-*Note: IDs are required to be scanned for all alcohol delivery orders.
+*Note: IDs are required to be scanned and a digital signature collected for all alcohol delivery orders.
 Click here to review the alcohol delivery process.

 What should I do if the customer doesn't seem to be home for an order that needs to be handed off directly to them?